bcgov/nrs-cmdb/README.md

 ## Tech Stack

 We are just getting started on this project.
-At this point, the only decision made so far is to assume that we'll use the graph database [OrientDB](http://orientdb.com/) as the persistence layer.
+At this point, the only decision made so far is to assume (or now, at least) that we'll be using the graph database [OrientDB](http://orientdb.com/) as the persistence layer.
 During the initial sprint of this project, we're doing some technical spikes aimed at determining a good language/framework to use for the API layer (and possibly other layers).
 Good candidates include Django (python), Java (the language of choice at NRS) and the [Sailjs](http://sailsjs.com/) Framework (JavaScript).

 ## Project Tracking